Corona has an excellent idea following up on Saltwater brewery

 Animals are suffering from plastic pollution

 Birds get their necks stuck in plastic rings and bags, whales consume large amounts with each massive intake of what they think is food.
 Sea lions get strings around their noses.
-Turtles eat plastic bags because they float like a jellyfish (an important food source to the turtle) These poor animals have even been found to have container rings wrapped around their shell, causing horrible life-threatening deformities.
+Turtles eat plastic bags because they float like a jellyfish (an important food source to the turtle) they have even found these poor animals to have container rings wrapped around their shell, causing horrible life-threatening deformities.
 Soon there will be more plastic in the oceans than fish.

-In Africa, the cattle are feeding on plastic and rivers are clogged up with plastic trash.
+In Africa, the cattle are feeding on plastic, and rivers are clogged up with plastic trash.
 It is high time something is done about this worldwide problem.
-One should not forget that petroleum is used for producing plastic.
+One should not forget that plastic is made from petroleum.
 Some 8% of global oil production is used for making plastic.

 A beneficial joining of forces

-There are more well-known beer brands like Carlsberg Beer who are seriously looking to find green alternatives to this plastic danger their products produce.
+There are more well-known beer brands like Carlsberg Beer who are seriously looking for green alternatives to this plastic danger their products produce.
 Hopefully, all companies will feel inspired by this and will follow these good examples.

 Source: Leslie Salzillo on 28/12/2018 for Daily Kos